Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/03-scalable-data-flows.md

 Looking at the result, I can see it’s still a relatively cohesive service rather than a full microservices ecosystem.
 All upload-related concerns remain within a narrow boundary: URL generation, file ingestion, and metadata logging.
 That tight coupling actually serves simplicity—there’s no distributed saga or queue choreography to debug.
 In future iterations, I could extract the logger into an event bus or introduce image processing pipelines, but for this portfolio piece, I chose clarity and demonstrable best practices over building every conceivable component.

-### Key Takeaway: Start with the simplest design that will teach you something meaningful, then refactor toward scalability where it truly matters.
-In this case, pre-signed URLs delivered an outsized benefit by decoupling heavy data movement from compute, while preserving the clear, event-driven patterns fundamental to maintainable serverless architectures.
 -----------------------------